zeba-tahreen/zeba/README.md

 ## Zeba Portfolio

-Welcome to my profile and this is my portfolio, if you familiar with my repositories then you must have seen this portfolio in another repo as [Portfolio](https://zeba-tahreen.github.io/)
-, but there is alot of diffrenece between the language used to create both the apps.
+Welcome to my profile and this is my portfolio, if you familiar with my repositories then you must have seen this portfolio in another repo as [zeba-tahreen.github.io](https://zeba-tahreen.github.io/), but there is alot of diffrenece between the languages used to create both the apps.

-This repo is a moderate version of my portfolio, earlier I have build the app using html, css and javascript.
-Hence as a developer we need to run with the new technologies and keep ourself up to the market I have re-created the same web with using React as javascript framework and Materialize for styling the web application.
+This repo is a moderate version of my portfolio, earlier I have build this same app using HTML, Css and JavaScript.
+Hence as a developer we need to run with the new technologies and keep ourself up to the market.
+So here, I have re-created the same web app with using React (JavaScript framework) and Materialize for styling the web application.

 ## Tools and technologies used